nedmsmith/draft-sh-rats-oidc-attest/draft-sh-rats-oidcatt.md

 ### Attestation Results Payload {#attestation-results-payload}

 The RV produces an Attestation Results payload that is conveyed to the RP.
 Some OIDC messages are extended to carry Attestation Results.

 ## Operational Phase {#operational-phase}

-The operational phase protocol builds on the abstract OIDC protocol in [OCC2014].
+The operational phase protocol builds on the abstract OIDC protocol in {{-oidc}}.
 The five OIDC steps are described here for convenience and attestation related steps are described as sub-steps.

 ### AuthN Request {#authn-req}

 The RP sends an AuthN request to the OP containing the RP’s identity ‘client-id’.
 Additionally, the RP includes an attestation scope, e.g., ‘scope=”device-attest”’ that instructs the OP to obtain an attestation from the UE device.
 The trigger for sending the AuthN request is out of scope for this document.

 ~~~~ aasvg
 {::include authn-req.txt}